fluxxdog/hashbrown/README.md

 Passphrases can actually be easier to remember than convoluted password schemes.
 While these schemes are created to making break hashes more difficult, it encourages people to do the worst thing possible for passwords: Record them.
 A written password can be stolen and a password manager program can be lost.
 Salted hashes are handy as well, but it basically has a written password in the code itself.
 With the salt, cracking can be easier.

 The hashbrown technique takes a unique username and creates a hash using one technique.
-The generated hash with be a string representing a hexadecimal number.
+The generated hash will be a string representing a hexadecimal number.
 From this, a series of other hashes will be determined, such as using the first character of that string, which will be a number from zero to f.
 The passphrase is then split into its separate words.
 Using the hashes determined from the username, each word has its own hash created using different hash techniques.
 Finally, one last hash is generated from all the hashes combined.
 This hash is saved for 1-way encryption.